 Whatever their excuse is, respond: "That's no reason to yell at me".

-At this point, this person is trying to use your emotions against you.
+What this person is trying to do is use your emotions against you.
 Specifically guilt and shame via sob stories, guilt trips, etc.

 Does this person own you?
 No.